khorh/api-room-rental/README.md

-# API - CARS
+# API - ROOM RENTAL

 ### Overview
-An API to create, read, update and delete cars.
+An API to create, read, update and delete rooms.

 ### 1. Project's objective
 To learn Java for back-end development using Spring.